The Secret Fate of All Life: Critical reviews

 "The Secret Fate of All Life" received universal acclaim.
 Jim Vejvoda of IGN gave the episode an "amazing" 9.7 out of 10 and wrote in his verdict, "Time, crime, truth and lies are all part of this week's tense, creepy, and revelatory episode of True Detective.
 Cohle's inner darkness is the focal point, although Hart's certainly shows itself as well.
 Our trust in them is now in doubt even as questions are raised about other characters and events."

 Erik Adams of The A.V.
 Club gave the episode an "A" grade and wrote, "'The Secret Fate Of All Life' marks another pinnacle of daring for True Detective, and it's a daring that has to make way for some hiccups in momentum.
 Twin Peaks echoes go beyond 'Lonely Souls'; in the space of 20 minutes, it goes through all the awkward throes, fits, and starts that David Lynch and Mark Frost encountered after they revealed Laura Palmer's killer.
-But 'The Secret Fate Of All Life' also barrels forward with the force of last week's bravura finale, its last 10 or 15 minutes puling the show forward with a determination that Twin Peaks didn't find until Agent Cooper followed Windom Earle into the woods."
+But 'The Secret Fate Of All Life' also barrels forward with the force of last week's bravura finale, its last 10 or 15 minutes puling [sic] the show forward with a determination that Twin Peaks didn't find until Agent Cooper followed Windom Earle into the woods."
 Britt Hayes of Screen Crush wrote, "The final minutes of last week's episode were a technical feat, for sure, but watching Marty shoot LeDoux in the head without hesitation after seeing something shocking and mysterious was an absolute stunner of a moment.
 Whatever they could possibly show in that container would both never be as horrific and somehow surpass the horror of our imagination, which is a technical feat in its own right."